asappresearch/flambe/docs/basics/export.rst

 .. important::
-    For a full list of parameters, go to :class:`~flambe.export.Builder`.
+    For a full list of parameters, go to :class:`~flambe.export.Exporter`.

 .. hint::